History of the Dred Scott Decision

 The Kansas-Nebraska Act also sped up a complete realignment of the political landscape in the United States.
 The Democratic Party lost most of its support among Northerners and evolved to become the face of pro-slavery forces in the South.
 The Whig Party ceased to exist in the South and began crumbling in the North.
 Gradually, an amalgam of disaffected Democrats, abolitionists, and Free Soilers coalesced as the new Republican Party.
 The turmoil caused by the Kansas-Nebraska Act spawned a political landscape that divided the nation almost exclusively along sectional lines.

 While Congress struggled to find a political solution to the slavery controversy dividing the nation, some began looking to the judicial system for deliverance.
-Unbeknownst to the political leaders of the time, events involving a common slave named Dred Scott three decades earlier that eventually compelled the United States Supreme Court to weigh in on the matter.
+Unbeknownst to the political leaders of the time, events involving a slave named Dred Scott that started nearly three decades earlier would lead the United States Supreme Court to weigh in on the rights of African Americans.

 Dred Scott was born into slavery in Virginia at the dawn of the 19th Century.
 He moved with his owner, Peter Blow, to Alabama and then settled in St. Louis, Missouri, in 1830.
 Blow died at St. Louis in 1832.
 Sometime between 1831 and 1833, Blow or his heirs sold Scott to Dr. John Emerson, a military surgeon stationed at Jefferson Barracks, just south of St. Louis.
-On December 1, 1833, Emerson took Scott to Illinois (where the Northwest Ordinance prohibited slavery) when the army transferred him to Fort Armstrong.
-In May 1836, Emerson took Scott with him when the army reassigned to Fort Snelling, in the Wisconsin Territory (where the Missouri Compromise of 1820 banned slavery).
+On December 1, 1833, Emerson took Scott to Illinois — where the Northwest Ordinance prohibited slavery — when the army transferred him to Fort Armstrong.
+In May 1836, Emerson took Scott with him when the army reassigned him to Fort Snelling in the Wisconsin Territory — where the Missouri Compromise of 1820 also banned slavery.
 While at Fort Snelling, Emerson allowed Scott to marry Harriet Robinson, a slave owned by Major Lawrence Taliaferro, Indian Agent for the territory.
 Shortly thereafter, Emerson acquired ownership of Robinson.